Apple says US$14 billion EU tax order 'defies reality and common sense'

 "The activities of these two branches in Ireland simply could not be responsible for generating almost all of Apple's profits outside the Americas."

-"The Commission's decision is fundamentally flawed," Paul Gallagher, lawyer for Ireland, told the court.
+"The Commission's decision is fundamentally flawed," its lawyer Paul Gallagher told the court.

+Luxembourg, told by the EU to recover millions of euros in back taxes from Amazon, Engie and Fiat, is backing Ireland.
+Poland and the EFTA (European Free Trade Association) Surveillance Authority support the Commission.

 The joint Apple cases are T-778/16 Ireland v Commission and T-892/16 Apple Sales International and Apple Operations Europe v Commission.